 What restaurants are saying

-Ralph Burgin, general manager of San Francisco’s historic landmark restaurant Cliff House, has focused on incorporating local and seasonal food into the menu.
+Ralph Burgin, general manager of the now closed San Francisco’s historic landmark restaurant Cliff House, has focused on incorporating local and seasonal food into the menu.
 During tomato season he personally provides the restaurant’s tomatoes from his small farm in Sonoma, California, which grows over 1,000 organic tomato plants.
 Aside from personal contributions like these, Cliff House also works with distributors who specialize in supplying seasonal produce from local farmers, many of whom Cliff House inspects to ensure their farming practices are aligned with the restaurant’s standards.

 I have a great deal of respect for the people who harvest our food.
 Once you’ve gone down there and seen it…if you last an hour picking strawberries, I will buy you dinner because it’s unbelievable.